KaiiMenai/poda-tasks/README.md

 ```

 All plots (two subplots for sepal features and petal features) were placed into one "figure" using ```fig, axes = plt.subplots(1, 2, figsize=(20, 8))```.
+The input code has been split for easier explanation.
 ```ruby
 # Feature1 vs Feature2
 X_feature = df[['feature1']]